 It’s not just for simple consistency reasons that coding standards are implemented, however, If standards are not upheld, then there can be long- and short-term consequences.
 Here we will take a look at some of the main areas of concern.

-If standards are not ensured, then code may be susceptible to attack from outside sources, or errors may occur due to lack of coding quality.
+If standards are not ensured, then code may be susceptible to attack from outside sources, or errors may occur due to a lack of coding quality.

 Poor coding can have an adverse effect on the quality of the software product.
 This means that users will have a negative experience, and security and operational faults will be easy to see.